Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 Claude Code Integration

-After building the CLI the next step was to explore Claude Code integrations.
-I started with the simple CLAUDE.md approach.
+The next step was to explore Claude Code integrations.
+I started by testing the simple CLAUDE.md approach.
 Claude Code automatically reads CLAUDE.md files in your project directory.
 These files provide context and instructions that guide Claude’s behavior when working in that directory.
 The example file and more detailed instructions can be found in the chemscii repository.

 Claude also supports model context protocol (MCP) servers.
 To build a chemscii MCP server the mcp package was used to configure a FastMCP server that exposes a render_molecule tool that Claude can call to render chemical structures without needing CLI instructions.
-Unlike the CLAUDE.md approach, MCP integration work globally (not directory-scoped), provides a structured tool interface (e.g., allows us to manage tools via the claude CLI or by editing ~/.claude.json), and gives Claude direct access to rendering parameters.
+Unlike the CLAUDE.md approach, MCP integration works globally (not directory-scoped), provides a structured tool interface (e.g., allows us to manage tools via the claude CLI or by editing ~/.claude.json), and gives Claude direct access to rendering parameters.
 To streamline integration, I added a --mcp argument to the chemscii CLI.
-Now by installing chemscii and including the below lines in your ~/.claude.json you can have text-based chemical strucutre rendering in Claude Code.
+Now by installing chemscii and adding the mcp to claude you can have text-based chemical strucutre rendering in Claude Code.

 For detailed installation and usage instructions see the example.